kirankumar286/Notes/Sql Notes.md

 - LIKE operator searches for a specific pattern.
 - BETWEEN operator matches values in a range.
 - ORDER BY sorts data (ascending/descending).

+Aggregate functions are used to perform calculations and return a single value.

+The most common aggregate functions are:

+- COUNT(): returns the number of rows.
+- MAX(): returns the largest value in a column.
+- MIN(): returns the smallest value in a column.
+- SUM(): returns the total sum in a column.
+- AVG(): returns the average value in a column.
+Aggregate functions are used a ton with something called a GROUP BY which we will also learn later in this chapter.